Getting to Stonehenge from Bath & The Best Stonehenge Tours

 Despite not knowing exactly how or why Stonehenge was built, it remains an iconic symbol of Britain’s ancient past and its mysterious history still intrigues visitors from all around the world.
 Stonehenge became a World Heritage Site since 1986 due to its unique engineering achievement, as well as its cultural significance in the Neolithic and Bronze Age periods.
 It serves as an important reminder of our collective human history and continues to captivate people with its mystery and beauty today.

-There's a few different way to visit Stonehenge, including driving, public transport or taking a tour.
-In this guide I'll cover the best options.
+There’s a few different way to visit Stonehenge, including driving, public transport or taking a tour.
+In this guide I’ll cover how to get to Stonehenge from Bath.

 How To Get To Stonehenge By Car